 Alternatively, each of your company newsletters could include a fantastical fact to get everyone in the office scratching their heads.
 For instance, did you know that both ketchup and Coca-Cola were originally sold as medicine?
 How about the fact that crows are able to hold grudges against humans because they have the ability to remember faces?

-- What Are Fun Things to Put in a Newsletter?
+- What to Put In a Newsletter For Work?

 Dad jokes are almost always a winner, combining harmless humor with some truly terrible puns.
-Having said that, the easiest way to find out what works is to experiment, monitoring the results using data analysis.
+Having said that, the easiest way to find fun newsletter ideas for work is to experiment, monitoring the results using data analysis.
 After all, it’s usually a fairly easy thing to change a newsletter template.

 - What Makes a Good Internal Newsletter?